Non-Intrusive Parametrized-Background Data-Weak Reconstruction of Cardiac Displacement Fields from Sparse MRI-like Observations: Methods

-Sensor selection identifies the most informative subset of $M$ measurements from $K$ available sensors, thus providing a compression of the possibly big space $\mathcal U_M$.
+\gls{ss} identifies the most informative subset of $M$ measurements from $K$ available sensors, thus providing a compression of the possibly big space $\mathcal U_M$.
 Several algorithms exist for \gls{ss}, most notably SGreedy~\cite{Maday2015} and \gls{womp}~\cite{Binev2018}.
 In this work we use \gls{womp}.
-The basic idea is to first identify in each iteration the state in $\mathcal Z_N$ that realizes the minimum observability given by $\beta_{N,M}$, and then to select the sensor from $\mathcal U_M$ that improves its observation the most.
+The basic idea is to first identify in each iteration the state in $\mathcal Z_N$ that realises the minimum observability given by $\beta_{N,M}$, and then to select the sensor from $\mathcal U_M$ that improves its observation the most.
 The two steps are repeated until a predefined threshold for $\beta_{N,M}$ or the desired sensor number $K_\text{desired}$ has been reached.
-This is summarized in~Alg.~\ref{alg:womp} and we provide more details in Sec.~\ref{subsec:ss}.
-Most notably, \gls{womp} is inherently sequential, so we propose an acceleration by selecting a minibatch of $H$ sensors per iteration, summarized in~Alg.~\ref{alg:minibatchwomp}.
+This is summarized in Algorithm~\ref{alg:womp} and we provide more details in Appendix~\ref{subsec:ss}.
+Most notably, \gls{womp} is inherently sequential, so we propose an acceleration by selecting a minibatch of $H$ sensors per iteration, summarised in Algorithm~\ref{alg:minibatchwomp}.